Ckines/Aolib/README.md

 # AOLIB

-A Libretro core for playing video game music in RetroArch, with a built-in graphical interface: a browsable track list, VU meter, spectrum analyzer, and playback controls.
+A Libretro core for playing video game music in RetroArch, with a built-in graphical interface: a browsable track list, audio meters and playback.

-It's not a console emulator — it's a player.
-Load a single file or a `.zip`/`.7z` containing a whole album, and it plays it in order, with no need for `.m3u` files.
+- **Massive Format Coverage**
+Extensive format compatibility: Over 50 supported formats, from classic chip-based console and arcade soundtracks to CD-quality streams.
+It is also compatible with tracker modules.

+- **Zero-Friction Album Playback**
+Drop a `.zip` or `.7z` file containing an entire soundtrack, and AOLIB plays it in order immediately.
+No external cue sheets or playlist files are ever required.

+- **Optimized Memory Management**
+Handles albums up to 1.7 GB effortlessly — lazy-loads ZIPs (first 64KB per track) and optimizes 7z solid blocks, maintaining available RAM during playback in an optimized way for any system.

 ## Supported formats